Skip to main content

 Notting Hill Arts Club

-Another affordable gem that doesn’t compromise on soul or atmosphere, Notting Hill Arts Club (NHAC) provides an unpretentious venue for indie bands and hip-hop acts alike.
+Another affordable gem that doesn’t compromise on soul or atmosphere, Notting Hill Arts Club provides an unpretentious venue for indie bands and hip-hop acts alike.

-West London might be home to some of the capital's more exclusive nightspots, but NHAC is all about scruffy, shabby chic and having a good time.
+Notting Hill Arts Club is all about scruffy, shabby chic and having a good time.
 You can enjoy live club nights and one-off exhibitions from its basement.
+With tickets rarely exceeding £20, it remains one of London's best value-for-money venues.

 Alexandra Palace

-What could be better than live music from a palace?
 Alexandra Palace – or 'Ally Pally' as it's affectionately known – has long been favoured by artists such as the Pixies, Vampire Weekend, Hot Chip and Loyle Carner.

 Perched in 190 acres of parkland atop a hill with some of the best views in London, it's also one of the capital's more resilient venues, having survived two devastating fires.